phishfish/cyber-resources/Linux/Scripts/README.md

 account_control.sh creates, deletes, and disables users from three files given at command line.
 Run the script as "./account_control.sh <users-to-be-created> <users-to-be-deleted> <users-to-be-disabled>".
 For the file containing users to be created, seperate the username from the password with a ':' (example: Mr.Cat:meow).

-firewall_backup.sh takes 3 command line arguments to restore and backup fire wall rules in /lib/ufw/, /etc/ufw/, and iptables
+firewall_actions.sh - Backs up all files in /lib/ufw/, iptables, and /etc/ufw/, also restores from backups, and finally audits firewall rules to stdout and a file.